opentraveldata/opentraveldata/tools/README.md

 ### The format of the `allCountries_w_alt.txt` file changes
-The format of the `data/geonames/data/por/data/allCountries_w_alt.txt` may change, i.e., when the `data/geonames/data/por/admin/aggregateGeonamesPor.*` (Shell and AWK) scripts are amended.
+The format of the `data/geonames/data/por/data/allCountries_w_alt.txt` may change, _i.e._, when the `data/geonames/data/por/admin/aggregateGeonamesPor.*` (Shell and AWK) scripts are amended.
 An example of such a change has been implemented by the
 [28ab958cfcd159 commit](http://github.com/opentraveldata/optd/commit/28ab958cfcd159ea96753177d457cd583019a680)
 (addition of the continent):
 ```bash